Building an ML Training Pipeline with MinIO and Kubeflow v2.0

 Introduction

 In a previous post, I covered Building an ML Data Pipeline with MinIO and Kubeflow v2.0.
 The data pipeline I created downloaded US Census data to a dedicated instance of MinIO.
 This is different from the MinIO instance Kubeflow Pipelines (KFP) uses internally.
-We could have tried to use KFP’s instance of MinIO - however, this is not the best design for an ML Model Training Pipeline.
+We could have tried to use KFP’s instance of MinIO - however, this is not the best design for a machine learning Model Training Pipeline.
 With GPUs getting faster and faster - it is possible for a GPU to finish its calculations and have to wait for new data.
 A GPU that is waiting is an underutilized GPU.
 You will want a high-speed storage solution that is totally under your control.
 Below is a diagram of our MinIO deployments that illustrates the purpose of each instance.

 It is important to note that my data pipeline code could be easily modified to interface with any data source - another external API, an SFTP location, or a queue.
 If you have an external data source that is slow and unreliable, and you need a copy of the data in a high-speed resilient storage solution, then use my code as a starting point to get the data into MinIO.